Multi-factor authentication

 Free authentication apps are available.
 In addition to products from Google and Microsoft, there is also an open source solution, FreeOTP, recommended by the ZID.

-If employees are not able to use one of these apps, especially because they do not have a smartphone, a YubiKey can be provided as an alternative via the Hardware for employees service after consultation with the superior and at the expense of the relevant organisational unit (requirement: registration as u:shop-Hardware Member, in German).
+If employees are not able to use one of these apps, especially because they do not have a smartphone, a series 5 YubiKey can be provided as an alternative via the Hardware for employees service after consultation with the superior and at the expense of the relevant organisational unit.

-- YubiKey: Connect the YubiKey to your computer, smartphone or tablet via USB (or NFC).
+- Security key (YubiKey): Connect the series 5 YubiKey to your computer, smartphone or tablet via USB (or NFC).

 - For Microsoft 365 only: Phone call or text message from Microsoft to a number you have registered in advance.